 - The future Habsburg king Charles V was born in Flanders ruled from Brussels in Brabant and called this region his home.
 Under his regime also Twente (Utrecht and Gelre) was incorporated in his empire.

 - The region became again a war zone during the 80 Years War of independence that saw the formation of the Netherlands.
 Ootmarsum also played a role in this war, when Prince Maurits captured the town in 1597 from the Spaniards.
 Wietmarschen suffered greatly both under the Dutch independence war as well as under the horrific Thirty Years war which killed 30% of the German population.

-- Brabant however, paid perhaps the highest price of all the provinces for the freedom of the country that would become the Netherlands as it again became a boarder area where war were fought without any saying in its own affairs at is was ruled as a ‘colony’ from Holland.
+- Brabant however, paid perhaps the highest price of all the provinces for the freedom of the country that would become the Netherlands as it again became a boarder region where wars were fought without having any saying in its own affairs at is was ruled as a ‘colony’ from Holland.